The 6 Worst Salads to Eat While Dieting

 And hold the bacon.

 Looking for a great menu that includes numerous salads and also helps you lose weight at the same time?
 Look no further than Seattle Sutton!
-With 30 years of proven results, Seattle Sutton's Healthy Eating prepares tens of thousands of healthy, delicious meals weekly and its innovative approach has helped thousands of people achieve and maintain weight loss without the planning, shopping or cooking for themselves.
+With 30 years of proven results, Seattle Sutton's Healthy Eating prepares tens of thousands of healthy, delicious meals weekly and its innovative approach has helped thousands of people achieve and maintain weight loss and feel great without the planning, shopping or cooking for themselves.